joker-eph/githubmove/GitHubMove.rst

 working pretty much the same as they currently do, under either the monorepo or multirepo proposal.

-* If you were pulling from the SVN repo before the switch to git, you can continue to use SVN.
+* If you were pulling from the SVN repo before the switch to Git, you can continue to use SVN.
 The main caveat is that you'll need to be prepared for a one-time change to the revision numbers.

-* If you were pulling from one of the existing git repos, this also will continue to work as before.
+* If you were pulling from one of the existing Git repos, this also will continue to work as before.

 Under the monorepo proposal, you have a third option: migrating your fork to